Please find below answers to a collection of frequently asked questions about CERN's teacher programmes:

 When you arrive, please report to the guards at Entrance B (open 24 hours per day).
 Please tell them your name and show your passport or any photographic ID.
 The guards will then hand you an individual access badge that you should always wear visibly during your stay.

 After this procedure, you may enter the CERN campus and go to the CERN hotel reception in building 39.
-There you will obtain your room key and an envelope containing a CERN map and a city map of Geneva.

 1. Where will I stay at CERN?